joergflorin/MuteStartup/README.md

 MuteStartup turns off startup sound.

+The latest release as a zipped installer package can be downloaded from here: https://github.com/joergflorin/MuteStartup/releases/latest

 This technique is only tested on following devices and system versions, but I think it works on any Mac with Mac OS X 10.6 to 10.8 (maby on earlier system versions):

 MacBook Pro 9,1 (10.8)